bnb-chain/BEPs/BEP95.md

 ## 3. Status

-This BEP is a draft.
+This BEP is already implemented.

 ## 4. Motivation